demystifyfp/demystifyfp/content/clojure/marketplace-middleware/ranging-items-in-marketplaces.md

     [(event/parsing-failed id type err)]
     (let [parsed-oms-message (parse oms-msg)]
       (if (s/valid? (spec oms-msg) parsed-oms-message)
-        (throw (Exception. "todo")) ; <3>
+        (process oms-msg parsed-oms-message) ; <4>
         [(event/parsing-failed
           id type
           (s/explain-str (spec oms-msg) parsed-oms-message))]))))
 ```

-<span class="callout">1</span> We are defining three multimethods `xsd-resource-file-path`, `parse` & `spec` to get the XML schema file path in the *resources* directory, parse the XML message to Clojure data structure and to get the expected clojure.spec of the parsed message respectively.
+<span class="callout">1</span> & <span class="callout">2</span> We are defining three multimethods `xsd-resource-file-path`, `parse` & `spec` to get the XML schema file path in the *resources* directory, parse the XML message to Clojure data structure and to get the expected clojure.spec of the parsed message respectively.
+The `process` multimethod abstracts the processing of the parsed message from OMS.
 Each OMS message type (ranging, deranging, etc.,) has to have an implmentation for these multimethods.

-<span class="callout">2</span> The `validate-message` performs the XML schema based validation of the incoming message.
+<span class="callout">3</span> The `validate-message` performs the XML schema based validation of the incoming message.
 We'll be adding the `wheel.xsd/validate` function shortly.

-<span class="callout">3</span> We are leaving the implementation of handling a valid message as "todo" for a short while.
+<span class="callout">4</span> We are dispatching the parsed OMS message to the `process` multimethod.

 Then add a new file *xsd.clj* and implement the XML validation based on XSD as mentioned in this [stackoverflow answer](https://stackoverflow.com/questions/15732/whats-the-best-way-to-validate-an-xml-file-against-an-xsd-file)